This newsletter in English December 28th, 2007

 Workplace health promotion in Europe

-Measures of workplace health promotion are also supported by the European Commission, among this is the project "move Europe".
-The toolbox of the European network for workplace health promotion is interesting with tools from 23 European countries in the areas of work and health.
+Measures of workplace health promotion are also supported by the European Commission, including the project "Move Europe".
+Interesting is the toolbox of the European Network for Workplace Health Promotion with tools from 23 European countries in the areas of work and health.

 9. EWC research

-Why are German works councils so hesitant at the EWC establishment?
+Why are German works councils so reluctant in the EWC establishment?

-The researchers around Prof Dr Rainer Trinczek at first checked the data stock of all German enterprises covered by the EWC Directive and could update the database cultivated by the European trade union institute in Brussels for many years.
-They found altogether 461 German enterprises in the scope of the EWC Directive for the year 2007 but only 28% have set up a European works council.
-For comparison purposes: it is already 48% in Sweden and in the UK, France, the Netherlands and Austria about 40%.
-Germany is twice at the head of the EU with that: there isn't such a large absolute number of existing European works councils in any other country and there aren't so many European works councils not established yet in any other country.
+The researchers led by Prof. Dr. Rainer Trinczek first checked the database of all recorded German companies covered by the EWC Directive and were able to update the database maintained for many years by the European Trade Union Institute in Brussels.
+They found for 2007 a total of 461 German companies in the scope of the EWC Directive, of which only 28% have established a European works council.
+For comparison: in Sweden there are already 48%, and in the UK, France, the Netherlands and Austria, about 40%.
+This means that Germany is twice at the top of the EU: no other country has such a large absolute number of existing European works councils, and no other country has so many not yet established European works councils.

-The 461 German enterprises in the scope of the EWC Directive spread out as follows on the individual sectors:
+The 461 German companies in the scope of the EWC Directive are distributed as follows among the individual sectors:

-• 37 enterprises of the food industry and the hotel and restaurant sector
+• 37 companies in the food industry and the hospitality sector

-There are already most European works councils in the metal sector (58 German enterprises), however, the backlog is also the greatest there (143 German enterprises).
-In second place follows the wholesale and retail sector where 49 German enterprises still have the EWC foundation ahead.
-The proportional delay is the greatest at "other services" and in the transport sector.
-The study shows over all sectors: the larger the enterprise, the higher the probability that there is an EWC.
-There still are groups only in the service sector with more than 10,000 employees without European works council.
+The majority of European works councils already exist in the metal sector (58 German companies), there is also the greatest backlog (143 German companies).
+In second place follows wholesale and retail, where 49 German companies still have the EWC establishment ahead.
+The largest percentage residue is at "other services" and in the transport sector.
+The study shows across all industries: the larger the company, the higher the probability that there is an EWC.
+Only in the service sector there are companies with more than 10,000 employees without European works council.

-The Munich researchers mention some reasons which possibly play a role for the scepticism of works councils and managers in German companies:
+The Munich researchers can find some reasons that may play a role for scepticism of works councils and managers in German companies:

-• Knowledge deficits at the German works councils about the topic on EWC
+• Lack of knowledge among the German works councils on the subject of EWC

-• Missing necessity for an EWC, because all information is already available to the German works councils through existing participation committees
+• Lack of need for an EWC, because all information is already available to the German works councils through the existing participation structures

-• Opposition at German employers because of high costs and threatening Europe-wide solidarity of the workers' representatives
+• Opposition among German employers because of high costs and the threat of pan-European solidarity of the employee representatives

-• Opposition at German works councils, because its good contacts to the management in Germany could get into danger by foreign workers' representatives
+• Opposition among German works councils since their good connections to the management in Germany could be affected by foreign employee representatives

-• Opposition with Anglo-Saxon managers towards participation and works councils
+• Opposition among Anglo-Saxon managers towards participation and works councils

 10. Interesting websites